lazarofl/Community-Job-Board-Initiative/README.md

 # Proposal

  - 1. Create a GitHub repository for your community.
- - 2. Add an issues for each job available.
+ - 2. Configure Milestones and Labels
+ - 3. just it...

 # Configuring GitHub Issues